John Berney Ladbrooke (1803-1879)

 *Dr Peter Kennedy Scott, was a collector and authority on the Norwich School.
 He was the author of A Romantic Look at Norwich School Landscapes (1998)

 John Berney Ladbrooke was the son of the English painter and printmaker Robert Ladbrooke (1768-1842).
 He was apprenticed to John Crome (1768-1821) and became a significant member of the Norwich School of Artists.
-Ladbrooke was a successful teacher, numbering John Middleton among his pupils.
+Ladbrooke was a successful teacher, with John Middleton being one of his pupils.
 His oils display a High Victorian attention to detail and rather bombastic lighting effects and is well known for his views of the English landscape.
 He exhibited at the Royal Academy 1821-1822, and at the British Institution and the Suffolk Street Gallery until 1873, he also exhibited six works at the Suffolk Fine Arts Association at Ipswich in 1850.
 He is represented in Norwich Castle Museum, Norfolk; Bolton Museum, Lancashire and many others.

 Source: The Suffolk Artists website